If your company uses Microsoft Teams, you are likely part of many teams and channels within the application.

 To make it easier to browse notifications at a glance, Microsoft has given each category an icon, which you can see in the corresponding image above.

 Some additional tips for managing your Microsoft Teams notifications

-If you’re still inundated with Microsoft Teams notifications, the tips below for changing your notification settings can help.
+If you’re still feeling inundated with Microsoft Teams notifications, the tips below for switching your notification settings may help.

 Access notification settings